-- the legal control (checking the data processing is compliant with the privacy principles)
+- the legal control (checking the data processing operations are compliant with the data protection principles)

-- Risk assessment (security control and residual risks)
+- the risk assessment (security control and residual risks)

-Here are some link to existing EU DPIA frameworks:
+Here are some links to existing EU DPIA frameworks:

 DE: Standard Data Protection Model, V.1.0 – Trial version, 2016.